stolostron/multicluster-global-hub/doc/README.md

 ### Multicluster Global Hub Agent
 The agent is running in the regional hub clusters.
 It is responsible to sync-up the data between the global cluster hub and the regional hub clusters.
 For instance, sync-up the managed clusters' info from the regional hub clusters to the global hub cluster and sync-up the policy or application from the global hub cluster to the regional hub clusters.

+### Multicluster Global Hub Observability
+Grafana runs on the global hub cluster, as the main service for Global Hub Observability.
+The Postgres data collected by the Global Hub Manager services as its default DataSource.
+By exposing the service via route(`multicluster-global-hub-grafana`), you can access the global hub grafana dashboards just like accessing the openshift console.

 ## Quick Start

+### Prerequisites

+#### Storage secret

+Both the global hub manager and grafana services need a postgres database to collect and display data.
+The data can be accessed by creating a storage secret, which contains the following two fields.
+- `database_uri`: Required, the URI user should have the permission to create the global hub database in the postgres.
+- `ca.crt`: Optional, if your database service has TLS enabled, you can provide the appropriate certificate depending on the SSL mode of the connection.
+If the SSL mode is `verify-ca` and `verify-full`, then the `ca.crt` certificate must be provided.

 ### Installation